 Fidelity Investments is working on a number of products and is set to release them before the end of the year according to its CEO Abigail Johnson speaking last Friday at the Boston Fintech Week conference.

 The CEO did not disclose what cryptocurrency products the company was working on, but said that a few things they are working on are partially done "but also kind of on the shelf" because it was not time to release them yet.
-The company is one of the largest financial institutions globally and therefore their entry would signal entry of a major firm in cryptocurrency space.
+The company is one of the largest financial institutions globally and therefore their entry would signal the entry of a major firm in cryptocurrency space.

 He said the company started by building a long list of use cases for blockchain and cryptocurrencies as they tried to listen to the marketplace and "anticipate what would make sense."
-However, they have eliminated most of the use cases now and those that have remained are not the things they necessarily expected, he added, signalling their open-ended approach to blockchain and cryptocurrencies.
+However, they have eliminated most of the use cases now and those that have remained are not the things they necessarily expected, he added, signaling their open-ended approach to blockchain and cryptocurrencies.

-Their entry would be noteworthy for cryptocurrency industry given that many other banks and large institutions have taken a cautious stance toward cryptocurrencies.
+Their entry would be noteworthy for the cryptocurrency industry given that many other banks and large institutions have taken a cautious stance toward cryptocurrencies.

-He however said that they have found out from studying their customers that financial services may not go "100 percent electronic.”
+He, however, said that they have found out from studying their customers that financial services may not go "100 percent electronic.”
 That's because many people still wanted to converse on occasion with a real person about their financial situation.

 Fidelity has previously announced interest to venture into blockchain and cryptocurrencies.
-It's independent public charity organization called Fidelity Charitable started allowing philanthropists to donate to nonprofits using Bitcoin in 2015.
+It's an independent public charity called Fidelity Charitable started allowing philanthropists to donate to nonprofits using Bitcoin in 2015.
 The organization received a total of $69 million in Bitcoin and other cryptocurrencies, which was nearly ten times it had received the previous year.